judy2k/fictionary-rs/README.md

 In rough priority order:

-* Make wordlist/charkov file loading a bit more idiomatic and cascading from shared to user directories.
+* Test fictionary file locations on Linux and Windows!
 * Write a decent README.
 * Publish to crates.io?

-* Add the ability to choose a wordlist by name, such as american/british/etc
 * Make the tests deterministic by setting a random seed.
-* * Add a CLI param to specify a seed to the generator so that the same wordlist can be generated more than once.
+  * Add a CLI param to specify a seed to the generator so that the same wordlist can be generated more than once.
 * Document the code.
 * Different output depending on stdout being a TTY

-* CD
+* Continuous Delivery
 * More comprehensive tests
 * Distribute as a library for re-use, as well as a binary?
 * Implement an infinite iterator of generated words.